hindu-comm/weblogs/manasataramgini/2018/07/2018-07-12_the-ghost-in-the-tattered-gattermann.md

 biology, now as a biochemist in the making, but I had been transformed in many dimensions.”

-Vidrum: “Ah\!
+Vidrum: “Ah!
 I can now see how that book holds a special place for you.
 So Somakhya that seems to have been at the root of the virtuosity of your wife you used to episodically praise in our youth followed by the phrase ‘don’t tell her that I think so’.”